 The transition to a digital LSAT has also brought about significant changes in the test-taking experience.
 The digital format allows for features such as highlighting, note-taking, and timed sections, which can enhance or challenge test-takers depending on their adaptability to digital tools.

 One of the implications of the digital LSAT is the need for candidates to familiarize themselves with the digital interface and practice using these tools effectively.
-This requires not only content knowledge but also technical proficiency.
+Now, this requires not only content knowledge but also technical proficiency.
 Additionally, the digital format allows for more sophisticated analysis of test-taker performance, which can inform future test development and scoring adjustments.
 These changes highlight the importance of being prepared for the digital environment.

 Data on Recent LSAT Score Distributions